 The design was refined further when Tony Meininger was tasked with building the model.
 It was felt the design didn’t quite look fast enough so Meininger, a car enthusiast, drew from Ferrari posters to “streamline” the vessel, making it look sleeker and more compact.

 The Defiant was “digitalized” for Star Trek: First Contact by Vision Art and rendered by Industrial Light and Magic.
 For Deep Space Nine, a digital model was created by Digital Muse.

 The ship was nearly destroyed in First Contact.
 Indeed, early drafts of the script suggested it was meant to be destroyed.

 In a DVD commentary for the film, Producer Ronald D. Moore explained that Behr had seen the script and objected to the needless destruction of the ship in a story that didn’t even involve Deep Space Nine characters besides Worf.
 The Defiant was allowed to survive the battle — “adrift but salvageable” — and hardly a mention of its participation in the battle with the Borg Cube was made in Star Trek: Deep Space Nine.

-The Defiant was ultimately destroyed in the season seven episode “The Changing Face of Evil,” but a replacement showed up just five episodes later.
+The Defiant was ultimately destroyed in the Season 7 episode “The Changing Face of Evil,” but a replacement showed up just five episodes later.